Weybourne, Surrey: History

+Weybourne appears on the 1816 Ordnance Survey First Series map as Weyburn, and is limited to a few buildings to the south and east of the Weybourne Road / Weybourne Lane crossroads.
+The buildings to the south of that crossroad are dominated by Weybourne House, a grade II* listed building dated at 1724.

+The name of the village may derive from that of the house, which in turn is made up of two elements: "Wey", being the name of the river running through Farnham, and 'bourne" or "burn" meaning 'stream'.

 Geography

-Weybourne lies to the northeast of Farnham, bordering the villages of Hale, Heath End and Badshot Lea as well as the town of Aldershot to the north.
+Weybourne lies to the north-east of Farnham, bordering the villages of Hale, Heath End and Badshot Lea, as well as the town of Aldershot to the north.
 The village centres around the crossroads of Weybourne Road (the B3007) and Upper and Lower Weybourne Lane.
-Its northern extent is demarcated by the Blackwater River, the ancient border of Surrey and Hampshire.
-The source of this river is within the Rowhill Copse Nature Reserve which can be accessed via a number of points from Weybourne.
-To the east, the village borders Badshot Lea and is bounded by the train line from Aldershot to Farnham.
+Its northern extent is demarcated by the river Blackwater, the ancient border of Surrey and Hampshire.
+The source of this river is within the Rowhill Copse Nature Reserve, which can be accessed via a number of points from Weybourne.

+To the east, the village borders Badshot Lea and is bounded by the railway line between Aldershot and Farnham.
 The western boundary with the villages of Heath End and Hale is less clear, but the district ward boundary between the wards of Farnham Weybourne & Badshot Lea and Farnham Hale & Heath End does run between the B3007 (Weybourne Road) and the A325 (Farnborough Road) crossing Upper Weybourne Lane.
-In the south, Monkton Lane running from Hale to Badshot Lea crosses Weybourne Road and where it does so lies the boundary into Farnham proper from Weybourne.
+In the south, Monkton Lane running from Hale to Badshot Lea crosses Weybourne Road and, where it does so, lies the boundary into Farnham proper from Weybourne.